Slow Tours since 2007

 - Travel broadens the mind; is a way to learn about different cultures and ways of living; it helps people to find friends in other places, to learn about their culinary specialites.
 It allows the traveller to expand his or her knowledge of another country's history and goeography, its language and art, music and architecture, flora and fauna.
 We come in small numbers, valuing and protecting the environment and way of life of the people and countries we visit.

 - Tourism is often disliked by locals because of the overwhelming volume of people arriving in one place at one time.
-It is mass volume for creating wealth for the multi-national corporations, although occasionally, some of the local businesses benefit from them being there.
+It is mass volume for creating wealth for the multi-national corporations, although some of the local businesses may benefit financially from them being there.
+Those who lose their previously enjoyable lifestyle because of mass tourism are the ones who are most heavily impacted.

-We work with over 80 partners in Europe, small, medium and family businesses.
+We work with over 80 partners in Europe, mostly small, medium and family businesses.
 We run some of our own tours, but where we find a local business running tours with the same philosophy as us, we work with them instead of setting up in competition with them.
 We select our partners, we check out their tours, we are determined to offer the best service to our clients, and feel this is how we can do that in a way which is sustainable and good for everyone.
+We walk a mile in your shoes, to make sure our tours will satisfy our clients, and we enjoy every minute of it!

 A large range of tours in Europe